Abstract:

 ---|---|---|

-Lineage/Methodology: | GPS tags were deployed from Inaccessible Island during guard and from Nightingale Island during incubation, creche and guard.
+Lineage/Methodology: | GPS tags were deployed from Inaccessible Island during brood-guard and from Nightingale Island during incubation, creche and brood-guard.
 Tags were attached to animals' feathers on the dorsal mid-line of the bird's lower back using overlapping layers of black waterproof tape and cyanoacrylate glue.
-Birds were captured by hand or using a hand-held net at their nest site (when incubating) or in the colony when feeding chicks (when in creche).
-Only one bird per nest was tagged, with different birds captured during each breeding stage.
-Handling time was restricted to 15min and birds were stained with temporary animal marker to retrieve loggers.
-Loggers were programmed to sample positions every 0.75-3min during brood-guard and creche, with various sampling rates during incubation.
-More information on sampling rates is in included in the pdf file 'Logger_settings.pdf' At Inaccessible, tags data download from devices was to the base station via a wireless UHF radio link, eliminating the need for tag retrieval. |
+Some GPS tags were deployed in combination with TDR devices.
+Birds were captured by hand or using a hand-held net at their nest site (when incubating or in brood-guard) or in the colony when feeding chicks (when in creche).
+To reduce stress, only one bird per nest was tagged, with different birds captured during each breeding stage.
+Handling time was restricted to 15 minutes and birds were stained with temporary animal marker to allow them to be identified for recapture to retrieve loggers.
+Loggers were programmed to sample positions every 0.75-3 minutes during brood-guard and creche.
+During incubation, various sampling rates were used as foraging trips were expected to last up to 3 weeks, and there were concerns about the batteries lasting for the entire trip.
+These ranged from 1 position every 10 minutes to every 5 minutes for 2 hours per day (between 00:00-01:00 h and 12:00-13:00 h).
+More information on sampling rates is in included in the pdf file 'Logger_settings.pdf'.
+All devices only recorded positions when the bird was at the water surface.
+On Nightingale, equipped birds were recaptured when seen returning from the sea or at return to the nest.
+At Inaccessible Island, the tags downloaded data to the base station via a wireless UHF radio link, eliminating the need for tag retrieval. |

 Temporal Coverage: | |